jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_setup.md

 During installation, you may be given the opportunity to decline to receive push notifications from Spotlight Enterprise.
 See [Push notifications][mobile_alarm_notifications].

-Sign in to the Spotlight Mobile app with your Spotlight Cloud account.
-If you have many Spotlight Cloud accounts then each can be added to Spotlight Mobile.
+Sign in to the Spotlight Mobile app with your Quest account.
+If you have many Quest accounts then each can be added to Spotlight Mobile.